Gilgit-Baltistan: Population

-The population of Gilgit Baltistan is 1,492,924 as of 2017.
-The estimated population of Gilgit-Baltistan in 2013 was 1.249 million, and it was 873,000 in 1998.
-Approximately 14% of the population was urban.
+The population of Gilgit Baltistan is 1,492,924 as of 2017, up from 873,000 in 1998.
+It was estimated to be 1.7 million in 2022.
+Around 20% of population is based in the cities of Gilgit and Skardu.
+Approximately 16.5% of the population was urban in 2017.
 The fertility rate is 4.7 children per woman, which is the highest in Pakistan.

 The population of Gilgit-Baltistan consists of many diverse linguistic, ethnic, and religious sects, due in part to the many isolated valleys separated by some of the world's highest mountains.
 The ethnic groups include Shins, Yashkuns, Kashmiris, Kashgaris, Pamiris, Pathans, and Kohistanis.
 A significant number of people from Gilgit-Baltistan are residing in other parts of Pakistan, mainly in Punjab and Karachi.
 The literacy rate of Gilgit-Baltistan is approximately 72%.

 In 2017 census, Gilgit District has the highest population of 330,000 and Hunza District the lowest of 50,000.

 Languages

 Gilgit-Baltistan is a multilingual region where Urdu being a national and official language serves as the lingua franca for inter ethnic communications.
 English is co-official and also used in education, while Arabic is used for religious purposes.
 The table below shows a break-up of Gilgit-Baltistan first-language speakers.